nordcloud/serverless-mocha-plugin/README.md

 sls function mocha-run [-s stage] [-r region] [function1] [function2] [...]
 ```

+To use a mocha reporter (e.g. json), use the -R switch.
+Reporter options can be passed with the -O switch.

 If no function names are passed to mocha-run, all tests are run from the test/ directory

 ## Release History

 * 2016/05/09 - v0.5.3 - Set environment variables during mocha-run (by AniKo)
+                      - Add reporter options, return non-zero status for failures (by chouandy)
 * 2016/04/09 - v0.5.0 - Initial version of module for serverless 0.5.*

 ## License